AwaizMd/Notes/js-snippets.md

 ### 💡 Explanation:

-The abstract equality operator converts both sides to numbers to compare them, and both sides become the number `0` for different reasons.
+The abstract equality operator(==) converts both sides to numbers to compare them, and both sides become the number `0` for different reasons.
 Arrays are truthy, so on the right, the opposite of a truthy value is `false`, which is then coerced to `0`.
 On the left, however, an empty array is coerced to a number without becoming a boolean first, and empty arrays are coerced to `0`, despite being truthy.

+(strict eqality operator ===)

 Here is how this expression simplifies: